 Best Places to Eat on Nantucket, Massachusetts

 There are a number of great places to eat on Nantucket.
 Check out the Nautilus, Straight Wharf, Cru, or Charlie Noble restaurants.
-For dessert, check out Jack & Charlie’s Ice Cream, Lemon Press, or Aunt Leah’s Fudge.
+Check out Jack & Charlie’s Ice Cream, Lemon Press, or Aunt Leah’s Fudge for dessert.